 Following the closing of AIDS Care in 2000, Pat was hired as a Hospice Chaplain with Livingston Memorial Visiting Nurse Association in Ventura County.
 There she further developed a specialty in grief care, facilitating bereavement groups and working with individuals.

-Pat and Cecil now live in Pasadena where she is writing, teaching and leading small groups.
+Pat and Cecil now live in Pasadena where she is writing and speaking.